Charles Marsland: Assistant attorney general in Massachusetts (1953 - 1958)

-His first job as a prosecutor was working as an assistant attorney general in 1953, serving in the office of then-Massachusetts Attorney General George Fingold.
-As an assistant attorney general, Marsland prosecuted cases involving gambling, organized crime, and murder.
+Marsland's first job as a prosecutor was working as an assistant attorney general in 1953, serving in the office of then-Massachusetts Attorney General George Fingold.
+As an assistant attorney general, he prosecuted cases involving gambling, organized crime, and murder.

 Campaign for Plymouth County district attorney (1958)

 In 1958, Marsland resigned from the attorney generals' office and entered private practice.
 He attempted to run for his first elected office as Plymouth County district attorney, challenging incumbent John Wheatley.
 However, he fell short in the Republican primary, losing with 8,463 votes to 13,569 votes.
 Wheatley went on to win re-election unopposed.

 Deputy Corporation Counsel in Honolulu (1967 - 1979)

 Marsland left Boston following his divorce and moved back to Honolulu in 1967.
 His first job in Hawaii was as a deputy corporation counsel, handling civil litigation for the city of Honolulu.
 His work involved compliance with civil rights law, pursuing civil actions on behalf of the city, and defending police officers accused of brutality.
 During this period of his career, he developed a good rapport with the Honolulu Police Department which he carried with him to his next job as county prosecutor.